Selling a House in Poor Condition: How to Get a Fair Price

 New HVAC system$5,000–$16,000

-The value that you extract from a home in poor condition will depend on not only the state of house itself, but also its location and how it compares to others around it.
+The value you extract from a home in poor condition will depend on not only the state of the house itself but also its location and how it compares to others around it.

 Even specific repairs can offer a varying return on investment (ROI) in different markets.
 For example, while fiber-cement siding replacement has an 88.5% ROI nationwide, in Seattle, where the rainy winters make good siding especially valuable, the ROI is 151.3%.

 "The key is to understand what components of home upgrades buyers are willing to pay more for," says Harbaugh.
-"If you don't understand your local real estate market, chances are you will spend money on repairs that you won't get back in the sale of the home."
+"If you don't understand your local real estate market, chances are you will spend money on repairs that you won't get back in the home sale."

 To determine which repairs are worth your investment, get quotes from multiple contractors.
 Then, ask a realtor or two for a comparative market analysis to see what your home may sell for both with and without the repairs.